 The report of a study conducted at the just concluded Learning & Development Leaders’ Conference organised by Workforce Group – one of the top HR consulting firms in Nigeria, indicates that difficulty in getting Executive buy-in ranked highest among the top ten challenges confronting L&D leaders in the discharge of their roles across respective industries.

 Finance is the universal language of business and Learning and Development (L&D) professionals who have failed to realise this has paid dearly for it.

 This new information further reinforces the need and urgency for L&D leaders to develop key competencies in basic finance.
 The logic is simple – if you cannot speak the language of the business then you cannot sell your L&D initiatives convincingly to executive management, and if you cannot sell your initiatives, then you cannot secure their buy-in.

 According to Obinnia Abajue, CEO, Hygeia HMO, a Co-Panelist at the L&D Leaders’ Conference 2018, every initiative must find itself on the income statement of the organisation.
 Not just on the income statement, but on the revenue side of the income statement.
 While it is not uncommon to have expenditure associated with L&D initiatives, the net effect of revenue and expenditure on every initiative must be positive.

-I believe that basic finance competencies hitherto referred to as non-core to the L&D function have become core to the design and delivery of learning initiatives that have measurable and visible impact on the organisation’s income statement.
+I believe that basic finance competencies hitherto referred to as non-core to the L&D function has become core to the design and delivery of learning initiatives that have a measurable and visible impact on the organisation’s income statement.